dev-akhilesh/Hulu-Clone/README.md

 # Hulu Website Clone

 > This is an HTML & CSS project with a bit of JavaScript.
-It is a clone of the Hulu homepage
+It is a clone of the Hulu homepage.